Nathan-47/birminghamImpactfc-v02/README.md

      // Fixture/results page has been built
      // Email.js has been added and tests have worked
      // Tackling form alerts now
+     // Also just added tooltips for register form